jantonelli111/BayesianDLAG/README.md

 ![Alt text](images/Plot3.png)

+We see that the model is close to the true value (red line), and the truth is contained within the pointwise 95% credible interval.
 You can also extract the full posterior distribution of these quantities using the following function

 ```{r, eval=FALSE}
 posterior = PosteriorMainDLAG(DLAGmodel=ModelFDtau, whichExposure=1)